Vikranth3140/Scholar-Research-App/README.md

         [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

-   - The application will display real-time h-index information and the corresponding paper links.
+   - The application will display real-time research paper information and the corresponding paper links.

 ## Note